gopherdata/gopherdata-hugo/content/post/deeplearning_in_go_part_1.md

 In particular, pay attention to the second last line: `MOVQ	$2, "".~r0+8(FP)`.
 The function has been optimized in such a way that `2` is returned.
 No addition operation will be performed at run time.
 This is because the compiler knows, *at compile time*, that 1 + 1 = 2.
 By replacing the expression with a constant, the compiler is saving on computation cycles at run time.
 If you're interested in building compilers, this is known as [constant folding](https://en.wikipedia.org/wiki/Constant_folding).

 So, we've established that compilers are smart enough to do optimizations.
-But the Go compiler (and in fact most non-machine-learning specific compilers) aren't smart enough to handle values that are used for machine learning.
+But the Go compiler (and in fact most non-machine-learning specific compilers) isn't smart enough to handle values that are used for machine learning.
 For machine learning, we frequently use array-based values, like a slice of `float64`s, or a matrix of `float32`s.

 Imagine if you will, if you're not doing `1 + 1`.
 Instead you're doing `[]int{1, 1, 1} + []int{1,1,1}`.
 The compiler wouldn't be able to optimize this and just replace it with `[]int{2, 2, 2}`.
 But building a graph object that can be optimized allows users to do just that.
 Gorgonia currently doesn't do constant folding yet (earlier versions had constant folding but it is quite difficult to get right), but it comes with other forms of graph optimizations like [common expression elimination](https://en.wikipedia.org/wiki/Common_subexpression_elimination), some amount of variable elimination and some minimal form of tree shaking.
 Other more mature libraries like TensorFlow or Theano comes with very many optimization algorithms for their graphs.

 Again, one could argue that this could be done by hand, and coding it into the program would be more than doable.
-But really is this where you'd rather spend your time and effort?
+But is this really where you'd rather spend your time and effort?
 Or would you rather be creating the coolest new deep learning stuff?

 ### Backpropagation ###